 - Does the vendor and team share a similar vision for digital transformation?

-- Will they be able to support you in your long-term strategy?
+- Will they be able to support you in your long-term business strategy?

 - How does it integrate with your existing technology?